Shivani-Parihar99/OOPs/data hiding/data hiding.md

 The patient only knows the process of going to the doctor.
 The logic and reasoning behind the doctor’s prescription of a certain medicine are unknown to the patient.
 A patient will not understand the medical details the doctor uses to reach his/her decision on the treatment.

 This is a classic example of the patient class interacting with the doctor class without knowing the inner workings of the doctor class.
+The transaction shown above seems fairly simple.
+Data hiding is useful because it can apply the same simplicity to transactions between objects of different classes.